 Regulation of Blasting

 In theory at least, surface mine blasting is highly regulated in the U.S. by the U.S. Bureau of Mines (USBM), Office of Surface Mining (OSM).
 You can see the relevant regulations in the OSM Blasting Performance Standards, 30 Code of Federal Regulations, Sec.
 816.61 (first page shown at right).
-These regulations specify many aspects of how blasting can be done, including defining acceptable vibration velocities for the blasting as a function of vibration frequency.
+These regulations specify many aspects of how blasting can be done, including defining acceptable ground vibration velocities generated by the blasting as a function of vibration frequency.

 Because blasting vibration has so long been recognized as a potential source of vibration damage to homes, the USBM has studied blasting vibration in many of its Reports of Investigation (the USBM RI reports).
 It also provides many training tools for blasters, most notably the OSM Blasting Guidance Manual.
 Perhaps its most important role has been in setting the widely-cited (sometimes improperly so, for heavy equipment-caused construction vibration) OSM blasting vibration standard.
 This standard, shown at left, is discussed in some considerable detail in the CVDG's Vibration Standards chapter, along with other vibration standards much more appropriate for construction vibration application.

-As with most other vibration standards, the OSM standard PPV limits are frequency-dependent, with lower frequencies having a lower allowable vibration maximum velocity.
+As with most other vibration standards, the OSM standard PPV limits are frequency-dependent, with lower vibration frequencies having a lower allowable vibration maximum velocity.
 The lower frequencies overlap structure resonance frequencies, thereby increasing the potential for damage through additive buildup of vibrations in the structure (See Resonance and Fatigue for more on this point).
 This frequency dependence is often a critical point when trying to understand statements to the effect that "standards were met".
-When such statements say that the limit is the 2.0 in/sec high frequency limit set in the OSM standard, but the actual vibration frequencies seen in the blasts are much lower in frequency, as is typically the case, then the standard says that it is the limit appropriate for the observed frequencies which must be met.
+When such statements say that the limit is the 2.0 in/sec high frequency limit set in the OSM standard, but the actual vibration frequencies seen in the blasts are much lower in frequency, as is often the case, then the standard says that it is the limit appropriate for the observed frequencies which must be met.

 In addition to the U.S. Federal regulations, individual states have their own regulations affecting blasting.
 Typically, they follow fairly closely the OSM regulations, but may differ in some specifics.
 Of course, no standard is "right", if it is applied improperly to situations for which the standard was not designed, if it is misused, or if it is applied to vibration data which are, themselves, suspect for one or more reasons.
-The only way to know for certain if a blasting operation, for any purpose, is meeting a vibration standard at the location of a given home or structure is to measure the ground vibration at the structure for a set of truly representative blasts.
+The only way to know for certain if a blasting operation, for any purpose, is meeting a vibration standard at the location of a given home or structure is to measure properly the ground vibration at the structure for a set of truly representative blasts.

 Blasting vibrations differ in just about every significant way from construction vibrations.
-Vibrations caused by blasting last less than the duration of the vibrations induced in a structure, while construction vibrations from heavy equipment use last much longer than the structure vibrations.
+Perhaps most importantly, vibrations caused by blasting last less than the duration of the vibrations induced in a structure, while construction vibrations from heavy equipment use last much longer than the structure vibrations.
 The longer durations of construction vibrations allow maximization of resonant enhancement of vibrations in homes, relative to blasting vibrations., Construction vibrations are also typically repeated FAR more times in a given time period than blasting vibrations.
 There are many examples of construction vibration plots throughout the CVDG which show this fact well.

 The combination of these differences has a major effect on determination of damage potential from the two, very different, activities.
 The net effect of the distinctions is that typical construction vibrations emanating from heavy equipment use provide from tens to hundreds of times as much total vibration exposure as blasting (see Resonance and Fatigue for a brief description of our quantitative studies of this matter) in the same period of time.
 The frequency distribution of blasting vibrations also is often somewhat higher than those of construction vibrations from heavy equipment.
 The lower frequencies, as well as the longer durations, in construction vibrations increase the degree of resonant enhancement over that possible with blasting vibrations.,